dynamoRando/treaty-mono-repo/treaty/docs/demo.md

 This line instructs our client to execute our SQL statement against our Host database, which is another concept unique to treaty: Host and Partial databases.
 A _Host_ database is the main backing database that usually will power a software application.
 A _Partial_ database is a database hosted by a Treaty instance elsewhere on the network (or as a data account in `treaty-proxy`.)
 A Partial database is what our Participants have.
 It contains a copy of our full database schema (for transparency) and the supporting table structures to hold information that they have authority over.
 This is all tied together by the concept of a _database contract_, which we will generate one in a few moments.
 For now, just be aware that within Treaty, logically there are different types of databases: Host and Partial.

-> Note: there are also different database _implementations_ for Treaty: right now only Sqlite, but hopefully in the future MySQL and Postgres.
+> Note: there are also different database _implementations_ for Treaty: right now only Sqlite and Postgres.

 Let's move on: